 SciFinder Access & Support Guide

 Welcome to the UB Libraries SciFinder registration page.
 Individual user registration is required which is separate from one's UBIT name and password.
-SciFinder provides access to five major databases from Chemical Abstracts Service (CAS) and National Library of Medicine's MEDLINE.
+SciFinder provides access to six major databases from Chemical Abstracts Service (CAS) and National Library of Medicine's MEDLINE.

 This product is provided for academic research to current authorized University at Buffalo faculty, students and staff only.
 Please review the license terms.